RVMLDesigning/portfolio/projects/QuestioningKit/index.md

 ## Feedback
-* Founder:  She worked with me to understand how I wanted the kit to be.
-Her questions helped me think and express things better.
-Her attention to detail, whether it is in prototyping quickly or testing thoroughly, is helpful.
-The sketches she showed me and final designs were to my satisfaction.
+* _Founder_:  I liked the quick prototypes you made as it helped to make things more concrete.
+Your attention to detail, whether it is in prototyping quickly or testing thoroughly, is helpful.
+Your insistence that I should try using it with people I interact with turned out to be very useful.
+Thank you!
-* Parent: The kit is a nice idea.
+* _Parent_: The kit is a nice idea.
 The family game was fun and we played few rounds.
 I think my 4 year old and 6 year old will love this.
-* 13 year old child: I love this kit as I can print and decorate it the way I want.
+* _13 year old child_: I love this kit as I can print and decorate it the way I want.
 I enjoyed playing games with my family and use it for my reflections at the end of week at school.
-* Adult in IT industry: I printed and tried using stickies.
+* _Adult in IT industry_: I printed and tried using stickies.
 I realized that I can generate lot more questions quickly.
 This helps me a lot!

 ## What did I do?